Skip to content

 So we had a well.
 It produced water.
 The lab said the water was safe.
 We were good to go, right?

-Reader, we were not good to go.
+We were not good to go.

 The lab test for your certificate of occupancy checks for bacteria and major contaminants.
 What it doesn’t test for is whether you’ll be living with hard water deposits, sulfur smell, iron staining, sediment in your kids’ bath, and a years-long odyssey through every water filtration option known to modern plumbing.